Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What type of change is MOST likely to be managed by the 'service request management' practice?
+### What type of change is MOST likely to be managed by the Service Request Management practice?

-- [ ] An emergency change.
+- [ ] An Emergency Change.
 - [ ] A normal change.
 - [ ] An application change.
 - [x] A standard change.

 **[⬆ Back to Top](#table-of-contents)**

-### Which activity is part of the 'continual improvement' practice?
+### Which activity is part of the Continual Improvement practice?

 - [ ] Identifying the cause of incidents and recommending related improvements.
 - [ ] Authorizing changes to implement improvements.